Beta-lactam allergy

 - Pathogenesis:

-- Penicillin allergens derived from core ring structure, bicyclic structure consists of 4-member beta-lactam ring and 5-member thiazolidine ring.
+- Penicillin allergens are derived from the core ring structure.
+The bicyclic structure consists of a 4-member beta-lactam ring and a 5-member thiazolidine ring.

 - Penicillin covalently binds proteins spontaneously under physiologic conditions, enzymatic metabolism is not required.

-- BenzylPenicilloyl poly-L-lysine (PrePen, ALK-Abello, Round Rock, TX), synthetic analog of major antigenic determinant: comprises 95% of tissue-bound penicillin.
+- BenzylPenicilloyl poly-L-lysine (PrePen, ALK-Abello, Round Rock, TX), a synthetic analog of a major antigenic determinant: comprises 95% of tissue-bound penicillin. [accessed 11/7/2022 at https://www.penallergytest.com/]

-- Benzylpenicillin + its alkaline product (penicilloate) and acid product (penilloate) (optimal reagents for skin testing) are minor determinants: formed less often than penicilloyl, but clinically important.
+- Benzylpenicillin + its alkaline product (penicilloate) and acid product (penilloate) (optimal reagents for skin testing) are minor determinants: formed less often than penicilloyl but clinically significant.

 - R-group side chain, less commonly the epitope for allergic reactions